co-demos/fastapi-boilerplate/README.md

 ## Roadmap

-To know more about this project endgame you can check the [roadmap][rodamap-beta]
+To know more about this project endgame you can check the [roadmap][roadmap-beta]

 ## Datamodel (goal)